 10) any other factor the judge decides is relevant.

-How to look out for the best interest of your children while going through a divorce
+Looking out for the best interest of your child while going through a divorce

-The best interest of your child is the primary factor the court considers in a child custody case.
-Both the parents will have to present strong reasons to support their cases for the court to analyze before granting the child custody.
+The courts consider the best interest of your child as the primary factor in determining a child custody case.
+Both the parents will have to present strong cases.
+The court will have to analyze these cases before granting the child custody.
 The factors that contribute to the best interests of the children are: